 You’ve probably heard the number 2000 kcal floated around as the minimum daily amount of energy a person needs to function properly.
 In reality, that number depends on a number of factors, and the average requirement for a full-grown adult is probably closer to 2500 kcal.
-The typical American consumes over 3700, and you can find the full breakdown of calorie consumption per capita by country here.
+The typical American consumes over 3700 (this “consumption” figure also includes food waste), and you can find the full breakdown of calorie consumption per capita by country here.

 But what does that number mean?
-What do our bodies do with all that energy?
-Most of it is …more →
+What do our bodies do with …more →

 Admission to Harvard is need-blind, by which we mean that financial need is not an impediment to admission…